Leni Riefenstahl: Africa, photography, books and final film

 Riefenstahl photographed the 1972 Olympic Games in Munich, and rock star Mick Jagger along with his wife Bianca for The Sunday Times.
 Years later, Riefenstahl photographed Las Vegas entertainers Siegfried & Roy.
+Riefenstahl was honored at the inaugural Telluride Film Festival in 1974.

 She was guest of honour at the 1976 Olympic Games in Montreal, Quebec, Canada.

 In 1978, Riefenstahl published a book of her sub-aquatic photographs called Korallengärten ("Coral Gardens"), followed by the 1990 book Wunder unter Wasser ("Wonder under Water").
 On 22 August 2002, her 100th birthday, she released the film Impressionen unter Wasser ("Underwater Impressions"), an idealized documentary of life in the oceans and her first film in over 25 years.
 Riefenstahl was a member of Greenpeace for eight years.
 When filming Impressionen unter Wasser, Riefenstahl lied about her age in order to be certified for scuba diving.

 Riefenstahl survived a helicopter crash in Sudan in 2000 while trying to learn the fates of her Nuba friends during the Second Sudanese Civil War, and was airlifted to a Munich hospital, where she received treatment for two broken ribs.